 The screenshot shows the Citrix Session Recording interface.
 On the left, there's a sidebar with options like 'Recordings', 'Comments', 'Administrator Logging', and 'Configuration'.
 The main area has a search bar at the top with the placeholder 'Search by host name, user, start time, and so on'.
 Below the search bar is a list of recordings.
-Each recording entry includes a 'Follow up' button, a 'Start time' dropdown, and a list of event details: Host name, User name, Application, Client IP address, Client name, Event text, and Time.
-To the right of the list is a table showing recording details: Recording Server, Duration, and Action.
-The table includes entries for SERVER with various duration times.
+Each recording entry includes a 'Follow up' button, a 'Start time' dropdown, and a list of details: 'Host name', 'User name', 'Recording Server', 'Duration', and an 'Action' button.
+A red box highlights the search bar and the list of recording details.